-SB-7.4 Joint Filler and Sealing
+SB-9.2 Joint Filler and Sealing

-Supplement MnDOT 2401.3J1 provisions as follows:
+The provisions of 2401.3J1 are supplemented as follows:

-Complete concrete curing prior to installation of sealing materials.
+Prior to installation of sealing materials, concrete curing shall be completed.
 A minimum of 7 days drying is required prior to application of sealers.
-At the time sealer is installed, sawcut joints must be sandblasted, blown clean, and the concrete surfaces dry.
+Sawcut joints shall be sandblasted, blown clean, and the concrete surfaces shall be dry at the time sealer is installed.

-Construct preformed joint(s) as detailed in the plans and in conformance with the following requirements.
+Preformed joint shall be as detailed in the Plans and in conformance with the following requirements.

-1. Bituminous felt must comply with AASHTO M33, modified to the extent that the load required to compress the test specimen to 50 percent of its thickness before test be not more than 1200 psi (8274 kPa).
+1. Bituminous felt shall comply with AASHTO M33, modified to the extent that the load required to compress the test specimen to 50 percent of its thickness before test shall be not more than 8274 kPa (1200 psi).

-2. Cork must comply with MnDOT 3702 and AASHTO M153 Type II.
+- 2. Cork shall comply with Mn/DOT 3702 and AASHTO M153 Type II. - 3.
+Polystyrene shall comply with the following:

-3. Polystyrene must comply with the following: Туре Minimum Compressive Strength (5 percent deflection) Characteristics A (High Density) 30 psi (207 kPa) Closed Cell Expanded Polystyrene B (Low Density) 10 psi (69 kPa) Molded Polystyrene
+Туре Minimum Compressive Strength (5 percent deflection) Characteristics А 207 kPa (30 psi) losed Cell Expanded Polystyrene В 69 kPa (10 psi) Molded Polystyrene